Colorado Highways: Interstate 76

 Guide:

 Is I-76 an east-west or a north-south route?
 If you know your Interstate Highway Numbering System, you'll say, "Well, duh!
 It's an even number, so it's east-west."
 Tell that to Nebraska.
-Coming west on I-80 approaching the interchange with I-76, the signs say "I-76 SOUTH Denver".
+Several signs at the I-76/80 interchange say "I-76 SOUTH Denver".
 And of course in Nebraska, you're only on I-76 for two miles before entering Colorado.

 I-76 also has the distinction of existing in two completely different parts of the country.
 Open up your atlas to Ohio and Pennsylvania.
 Other Interstates that do this include I-86 and I-88.